Skip to content

 How can capnography help us to detect abnormalities?

-The height, shape, frequency, rhythm, and speed of change of the waveform and numeric ETCO2 can help us to detect a number of abnormalities.
+The height, shape, frequency, rhythm, and speed of change of the waveform and numeric ETCO2 can help us detect many abnormalities.

 No trace = wrong place